microsoft/vscode-react-native/README.md

 [Known-Issues](https://github.com/Microsoft/vscode-react-native/issues?q=is%3Aissue+label%3Aknown-issues) provides a complete list of active and resolved issues.

-## Disable telemetry reporting
+## Telemetry reporting
 VS Code React Native extension collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://www.visualstudio.com/en-us/dn948229) to learn more.

-If you don’t wish to send usage data to Microsoft, please follow the instructions below to disable its collection.

-* Edit VSCodeTelemetrySettings.json file at ~/.vscode-react-native and add `optIn:false`.
+If you don’t wish to send usage data to Microsoft, edit `VSCodeTelemetrySettings.json` file at `~/.vscode-react-native` and add `optIn:false`.

 ## Code of conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.